wisdom1456/neat-starter/src/posts/practiceareas/toxic-mold-water-intrusions.md

 If you are a tenant who has suffered from exposure to toxic mold in a rented condominium, apartment, or house, and if  you have renter’s insurance, the insurance company may be responsible for the cleanup of the water damage, mold, and any damage to the your personal property and furniture, and may also be responsible for damage for personal injuries caused by the toxic mold.

-Let the real estate attorneys at Bernhardt Law take care of your toxic mold issues and water intrusion issues
+Let the real estate attorneys at Bernhardt Riley take care of your toxic mold issues and water intrusion issues